ETHZ-TEC/RocketLogger/script/python/README.md

 >>> df = rld.get_dataframe()
 ```

-For more details about the individual functions and thier parameters, refer to
+For more details about the individual functions and their parameters, refer to
 the documentation available at <https://rocketlogger.ethz.ch/python/>.